Spotting rip currents

 Rip currents are like hidden rivers near the shore that head out to sea.
-An unexperienced swimmer or surfer can caught in one, panic, and drown.
+An unexperienced swimmer or surfer can get caught in one, panic, and drown.
 So The Sydney Morning Herald put together a guide on how to spot rips.
 The mix of video and graphics makes things more clear, as they better represent what people will actually see at the beach.
-And the overheads for many major beaches in Australia is also helpful.
+And the overheads for many major beaches in Australia are also helpful.
 [Thanks, Neville]

 Spotting rip currents